git/git.github.io/rev_news/drafts/edition-113.md

   [on FanFiction.net](https://www.fanfiction.net/s/14369888/1/git-good) (not recommended by the author), and [on SpaceBattles](https://forums.spacebattles.com/threads/git-good-my-hero-academia-izukus-quirk-is-git-the-version-control-software.1163142/).<br>
   Summary:
   > Reality shattered like broken glass.
 The firmament that separated the real world from the eldritch beyond had broken.
-Two timelines had collided in the center of the street—an incongruous synthesis of two different chains of events.
+Two timelines had collided in the center of the street - an incongruous synthesis of two different chains of events.
 A building collapsed, and it did not.
 An explosion devastated the surroundings, and it did not.
 Screaming faces and laughs of joy overlapped each other as if viewed through a kaleidoscopic prism.
   >
   > The crowd looked on in horror and awe.
 Who was responsible for tearing apart the fabric of reality?
   >